All–Time Best Venture Capitalists & Angel Investors

 Jeff is in demand as a speaker at conferences and events, as well as a frequent blogger.

-10. Warren Buffett – the original angel investor
+And Honorable Mention: Warren Buffett – the original angel investor

 While not considered primarily an angel investor he is considered the, “best living investor.”
 Buffett has investments in virtually every sector.
 He invests in startups as well as established companies.
 He prefers to invest in businesses with strong brands and simple business models.
 He is sometimes called the “Oracle of Omaha” because of his uncanny ability to predict the market.
 His personal net worth is more than $70 billion, making him the third richest person in the world.